sanger-cellular-informatics/Targeton-Designer/README.md

 sudo pip3 install virtualenv
 ```

-Then, by using following command create a virtual environment and activate it:
+Then, by using the following command, create a virtual environment and activate it:

 ```
 python -m venv venv
 source venv/bin/activate
 ```

-To deactivate virtual environment type the following command and hit enter:
+To deactivate the virtual environment type the following command and hit enter:
 ```
 deactivate
 ```